mikeschinkel/goto-considered-beneficial/README.md

 1. Using `goto`might be _infinitesimally slower_ than an early `return` if you need to use a variable when the early return would not have required it.
 If every nanosecond matters in your specific executions by all means use early return, but don't [optimize prematurely](https://stackify.com/premature-optimization-evil/).

 2. You might need to _explicitly declare variables_ in contexts where you would not have to with early returns.
-When this occurs, you'll need to do so before your first `goto finally`.
+When this occurs, you'll need to do so before your first `goto end`.
 OTOH one can argue declaring variables at the function top adds to readability for the future maintenance programmers and is not in-fact a shortcoming.

 ## Usage in github.com/golang/go